tanerijun/practice-full-stack-ecommerce-nextjs-graphql/README.md

-Chapter 7 of Roy Derk's book
+## Experiment

-Learning to create a full stack ecommerce app using NextJS and GraphQL
+Creating a full stack ecommerce app using NextJS and GraphQL

 also authentication with JWT and GraphQL